The Big Green Tent: Historical context

 The Big Green Tent takes place in the Soviet Union, Russia's political state for 11 years after the death of Joseph Stalin.
 During this time, the government became involved in every aspect of the Russian citizens’ daily lives through propaganda and censorship which is reflected in the novel.
 Although not explicitly referred to in the book, the Soviet officials kickstarted a campaign to convince children that they were in fact living happy lives during the political turmoil.
 They were not only the target for this effort, but also the representation on posters.
 It was not meant to be viewed as adults telling children how to live, rather it was children telling their peers how good life in Russia was.
 The point of this was to create a sense of unity with one another in order to keep the Soviet ideals in line and not have those who diverged and spoke against the strict guidelines.
 Despite the effort demonstrated by the government, their work was not as fruitful as they had hoped.

 The book shows the main characters dissenting from this through their production of samizdat which leads to the discussion on censorship.
-During the era of Soviet Russia, news, art, and literature were heavily censored in an effort to keep the adults from reading about new ideas from other countries and Russia's own citizens.
-Publishing works like the samizdat in the book were punishable by imprisonment and death which was seen in Mikha's life.
-This was a real problem in the country during this time and still affects the citizens today.
-Many news reporters believe that they should revert to the times of censorship because of the recent political unrest, but there are still people like Ilya and Mikha who continue to fight for the freedom they have gained.
+During the era of Soviet Union, news, art, and literature were heavily censored in an effort to keep the adults from reading about new ideas from other countries and Russia's own citizens.
+Publishing works like the samizdat in the book were punishable by imprisonment which is what happened to Mikha.